port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    </details>

-4. Optional: Create an event rule to trigger automatic syncing of changes in Lambda functions.
+4. Optional: Create an event rule to trigger automatic syncing of changes in lambda functions.

    You may use the following CloudFormation Template: